 Joy Baluch AM Bridge Duplication

-The Australian and State Governments have committed $200 million ($160 million from the Australian Government and $40 million from the State Government) for the Joy Baluch AM Bridge Duplication Project.
+The Australian and South Australian Governments have committed $200 million ($160 million from the Australian Government and $40 million from the South Australian Government) for the Joy Baluch AM Bridge Duplication Project.

 The Joy Baluch AM Bridge is an important link in the National Land Transport Network at Port Augusta, providing access across the Spencer Gulf for commuter, commercial and freight vehicles in the northern region of South Australia.
 It is also a key tourist connection to the Eyre Peninsula, northern South Australia and beyond.

-Preliminary planning work has been completed and detailed concept planning work is now underway, which will include extensive consultation.
+Preliminary planning work has been completed and detailed concept planning work is now underway, which will include further consultation.

 The duplication of the bridge will improve road safety and efficiency for all users, improve freight productivity and importantly improve the resilience of this critical road link.